-According to the 2018 In-House Creative Industry Report, 75% of the senior-most creative leaders and 48% of front-line managers have four or more direct reports, with 71% of those leaders indicating that they do not have nearly enough time for team coaching and development.
+According to Cella’s 2023 In-House Marketing and Creative Industry Report, 38% of the senior-most creative leaders and 50% of front-line managers have four or more direct reports.
+Those leaders indicated that career pathing for themselves and their teams was their #1 challenge.
 The popular belief is that people quit because of their manager, and while that might be true if you have a horrible boss, the Harvard Business Review reports most people end up quitting a role because it did not align with their strengths and felt that they were not growing in their career.

 Let's look past the traditional framework of moving "up" in your organization and instead focus on the universe of opportunities that can more closely align with your career goals and maybe more importantly, provide job satisfaction and ultimately career happiness.

 Start with asking yourself WHY.
 A candid internal evaluation of what motivates you within your career is the key to designing a fulfilling role.
 How would you rank the following for your career?

 Greater involvement in the business side of creative operations

 A friend of mine is an exceptional package designer.
 He is highly sought after by companies who are looking for an innovative designer who can deliver a fresh perspective to revive legacy bonds.
 No simple task.
 At the time he was applying for an internal promotion to Art Director and before taking the role, his direct manager had him spend three months in the role in an unofficial capacity.
 After three weeks of what he called "wiping noses and catering to clients," it was over.